phillipgessert/phillipgessert.github.io/pricing.md

 - Images (created or sourced by me): Contact for quote.
 - Tables and Lists: $20 per 10.

+Prices are current as of 4/1/16 and are subject to change.

 [^1]: Additional fees may apply for atypical fiction layouts, such as epistolary works.

-[^2]: Or omnibus, anthology, or complex formatting.
+[^2]: Or omnibus, anthology, or multi-book box set.

 [^3]: Your first ten edits are free.
 An additional $20 per format, per round of edits applies for edits needed after delivery.
 You will not be charged for corrections to errors I've made.